roee-tal/Israela---Travel-App/README.md

 https://github.com/roee-tal/Israela---Travel-App/assets/80206533/d5b57972-aced-4109-8afa-051bf88ae219

-### System structure and tools
+## System structure and tools

-- Firebase: Firebase auth, firestore and storage .
+- **Firebase**: Firebase auth, firestore and storage .
-- Node.js: in order to create the app server.
+- **Node.js**: in order to create the app server.

-### We used the MVVM pattern.
+  We used the MVVM pattern.
-- View: all the xml and activity files while the activity files has only view.
+- **View**: all the xml and activity files while the activity files has only view.
-- ViewModel: communicates with the view when some change is needed, and with the model to send and receive data from the database.
+- **ViewModel**: communicates with the view when some change is needed, and with the model to send and receive data from the database.
-- Model: responsible for all the logics in the database.
+- **Model**: responsible for all the logics in the database.
 Communicates with the view model.
 Includes the connection to the app server and the objects.